Cheating in bridge

 Cheating in bridge refers to a deliberate violation of the rules of the game of bridge or other unethical behaviour that is intended to give an unfair advantage to a player or team.
 Cheating can occur in many forms and can take place before, during, or after a board or game.

-Commonly cited instances of cheating include: conveying information to a partner by means of a pre-arranged illegal signal, viewing the opponents' cards in a board prior to their arrival at the table, altering the records as to the results of a board; in certain games, it may include illicit shuffling to deal favourable cards to oneself or one's partner or marking cards so as to make their denomination and/or rank apparent to the perpetrator.
+Commonly cited methods of cheating include: conveying information to a partner by means of a pre-arranged illegal signal, viewing other players' cards in a board prior to their arrival at the table, or altering the records as to the results of a board; in certain games, it may include illicit shuffling to deal favourable cards to oneself or one's partner or marking cards.

 Definition

 Unlike games such as chess which provide perfect information to the competitors, bridge is a game of imperfect information, and the exact contents of partner's and opponents' hands remain unknown until later in the play.
-Players are only entitled to act upon information conveyed by calls made and cards played, along with the visible contents of their own hand (and dummy's hand when exposed).
+Players are only entitled to act upon information conveyed by calls made and cards played, the visible contents of their own hand (and dummy's hand when exposed), and the opponents' demeanour.
 Unauthorized information (UI) (Law 16) is any information that a player obtains by means of: